Lyuboo/Cpp-exarcises-from-Softuni/README.md

-# Cpp-exarcises-from-Softuni
+# Cpp-exercises-from-Softuni
-All exarcises of the course C++ Programming at SoftUni
+All exercises of the course C++ Programming at SoftUni